dehora/nakadi-java/README.md

 - Operational visibility.
 Error handling, stream retries, logging and instrumentation are given the same importance as functionality.

 - Be easy to use.
-The client should be straighforward to use as is, or as an engine for higher level abstractions.
+The client should be straightforward to use as is, or as an engine for higher level abstractions.

 ### Background